 I like to play, but the way I play is a little different than most kids.
 I like to play tag and chase with my friends.
 But when I have my toys, I often prefer to play alone.
 I like to do the same things with my toys over and over again, like lining up my trains or crayons.
 I like things to be in order like ABCs and numbers.
 Repetition is my way of trying to understand the world around me.
 When someone is playing with me, that is difficult.
 If I have a toy and someone else wants it, that disrupts my routine.
 My parents and therapists are working on this with me, so please be patient.

 Doing things the same way is a big part of most of my life, like the way I eat.
 This sometimes worries my parents.
-They wish I’d eat a bunch of different foods, and I really don’t want to.
+They wish I’d eat a bunch of different foods, but I don’t want to.
 I don’t like the taste of most food.
 I don’t like foods that are too hot or too cold.
 I don’t like foods that have too many flavors or textures.
 I wish I liked foods that other kids do like ice cream and french fries.
-Maybe one day I will.
-For now, this is who I am.
+Maybe one day, I will.
+But for now, this is how I like to eat.
 My parents give me vitamins, and my doctor keeps a close eye on me.
 She says I am healthy, and that’s what is important.

 I love to be outside and take walks.
 When we take a walk, my parents have me wear my tether.
 It’s a long coil with a Velcro wristband on one end for me to wear and one on the other end for my mom or dad to wear.
 It helps keep me safe.
 They don’t want me walking in the street because of danger.
 But I don’t understand danger.
 I can repeat a line from a safety video I’ve watched about crossing the street.
 “Look left, look right, look left again.”
 That helps me know what to do.
 I just don’t know why I have to do it.
 I am sure one day I will.

 I like people to be happy.
 But I know sometimes people aren’t happy.
-Like if my mom picks me up to put me in my high chair and I don’t want to be put in my high chair, I might bite her.
-I don’t have words to tell her I was still putting together my puzzle.
-Biting is often the only way I can let her know I don’t like what she is doing.
+If my mom tries to get me in the shower, and I am not ready, I might bite her.
+I don’t have words to tell her I wanted more time to work on my puzzle.
+Biting is often the only way to let her know I don’t like what she is doing.
 She makes a funny face when I do it.
 I think this means she is not happy.
 Sometimes my parents practice making funny faces with me.
-There is a funny face they make; they call “sad” and another one they call “mad.”
+They make a funny face; they call “sad,” and another one they call “mad.”
 I like to play the game, but I don’t really understand it.
 I know one day I will.